SBit-Project/sbit-portal/ui/README.md

-This hands-on tutorial will guide you through the process of developing a SBit DApp.
+This hands-on tutorial will guide you through the process of developing a  DApp.
 By following along, you will:

 1. Run sbit's blockchain services in a docker container, in test mode.
 1. Generate initial coins for development.